Samuel George: Healer

 George served as a "traditional medicine man" for much of his life and in 1869 was appointed "government physician" to the Onondaga, and was formally licensed to practice medicine.
 Government official R. H. Gardner stated "I believe Captain George can doctor the Indians as well as a white man.
 After considerable experience on the subject, I believe that the Indians live under his treatment and are as healthful as when treated by any other physician".

 Death

-George served as chief of the Onondaga until his death on September 24, 1873.
-Although he never converted to Christianity and was buried according to Iroquois rites, Episcopal leaders delivered a sermon at his funeral.
+George served as Royaner of the Onondaga until his death on September 24, 1873.
+Although he never converted to Christianity and was buried according to Haudenosaunee rites, Episcopal leaders delivered a sermon at his funeral.